tom-on-the-internet/blog/content/posts/from-arch-linux-to-nixos.md

 Here is a small, non-exhaustive list of things that my NixOS system knows about:

+- audio/video (pipewire)
 - bootloader
-- hostname
-- users
-- location
-- language
 - displays
-- software (all software I use is declared)
-- shell
 - environment variables
 - git configuration
+- hostname
+- keyboard layout
+- language
+- location
 - mounting disks
+- shell
+- software (every piece of software I use is declared)
 - terminal
-- audio/video (pipewire)
+- users
 - window manager

-With NixOS, I have declarative configuration of how my entire system should behave.
+With NixOS, I have a declarative configuration of how my entire system should behave.
 Every tweak I make to my system is in my configuration files.
 This means that reinstalling takes an hour or two, not a week or two.

 Configuration can be customized to work with different computers, too.
 So, my work computer and personal computer share most settings, but not all.
 So, if I like a piece of software, I can ensure it'll be installed on my other computer the next time I use it.

-## How does a declarative system work?
+## How does a declarative system work

 I don't know.
 Not really.
 I'm still too new with NixOS.
 But let me describe it a bit.

 NixOS uses a language called Nix to describe system configuration.
+So, my system configuration is all written in Nix.

 > The Nix expression language is a pure, lazy, functional language.
 Purity means that operations in the language don't have side-effects (for instance, there is no variable assignment).
 Laziness means that arguments to functions are evaluated only when they are needed.
 Functional means that functions are “normal” values that can be passed around and manipulated in interesting ways.
 The language is not a full-featured, general purpose language.
 Its main job is to describe packages, compositions of packages, and the variability within packages.

-Here's a small section of one file.
+Here's a small section of one Nix file.

 ```nix
 { config, lib, pkgs, inputs, user, location, ... }: